 The Dwarves are very versatile in that they originate from all 4 spheres of influence.
 All spheres have enough heroes for a fully fletched mono-sphere Dwarf deck.
 However, this is not how you should play Dwarves.
 Just the fact that Narvi’s Belt exists is enough reason to believe that the Dwarves should be combined from across multiple, or even all, spheres.
 There is no real difference the synergy between the Dwarves from different spheres.
 Only the main traits of each sphere are amplified for the Dwarves.
 Nori allows threat reduction for Dwarves in Spirit.
 Legacy of Durin allows for Card draw in Lore.
 Erebor Battlemaster will bring the attack strength of the Dwarves for Tactics.
 And Thorin Oakenshield allows for resource acceleration in Leadership.
 Combine all of this in one, and you have yourself a very powerful archetype rolled into a single, bearded deck.

-The one sphere that I would definitely include in your Dwarf decks, is Leadership.
+The one sphere that I would definitely include in your Dwarf Swarm decks, is Leadership.
 Attachments like Narvi’s Belt and effects like Lure of Moria can be quite important to your strategy.
 But it is not needed, a Mono-Tactics Dwarven Armory deck can also be built, pumping out attachments and weapons on heroes across the board.
+If you are looking to build a Dwarven Mining deck, then you should at least have one or two Spirit Dwarf heroes like Dain Ironfoot.
+Spirit has a lot more discard options and has been developed to include plenty of mining effects for your Dwarf deck.
+Other spheres also have Dwarven Mining synergy (Thorin Stonehelm, Ered Nimrais Prospector, Soldier of Erebor) and there are also a ton of Neutral cards you can include in such a mining deck.

 The early days of the Dwarves revolved around getting 5 or more Dwarves on the table to allow extra abilities on heroes and unique allies.
 This can be seen in cards like Hero Bombur, Thorin, and ally Gloin.
 This synergy can even be achieved during setup in quests like Trouble in Tharbad and the Nin-in-Eilph, where you have an additional Dwarf objective ally from the beginning.
 Run Bombur as a defender in your deck et voila, 5 Dwarves.
 Because this strategy was considered too easy, and Dwarf decks were seen as overpowered, and “no fun to play”, Dwarves were not frequently used for a couple of years.

-The Dwarves also specialize in unique allies, not only can you gather the entire company of Thorin Oakenshield into 1 deck, but allies like Gimli and Azain Silverbeard make your setup even more unique.
+The Dwarves also specialize in unique allies, not only can you almost gather the entire company of Thorin Oakenshield into 1 deck, but allies like Gimli and Azain Silverbeard make your setup even more unique.
 This does come at a cost though, you will end up with duplicates of allies in your hand, or you will have to dig for that one copy of an ally in your deck.
+This makes Dwarves a good archetype to use for the Fellowship contract, as they have a ton of unique allies and have powerful buffs that can stack on top of the contract.

 Synergy with other traits

-Dwarves do not really like to play with others, but their attachments do fit Hobbits as well.
-Attachments like Ring Mail and Boots from Erebor are designed for the smaller races of the free peoples, though I find it hard to believe Hobbits will put on Boots.
+Dwarves do not really like to play with others, but their attachments do fit Hobbits as well thanks to the vertical challenges of both races.
+Attachments like Ring Mail and Boots from Erebor are designed for the smaller races of the free peoples, though I find it hard to believe Hobbits will put on Boots to cover up their feet.

 Pumping out the Dwarf Swarm, as people have begun to call it, makes good use of Legacy of Durin and King under the Mountain for faster card draw.
 The pre-errata We Are Not Idle took care of the resources.
 Nowadays, we have to look elsewhere for those resources, Hidden Cache and Zigil Miners can be used to get that mining synergy going and funding your Dwarven Swarms.